-It is defined as the embryonic process by which cells of the stommode are invaginated forming structures, which together with the ectomesenchyme will form the teeth.
+It is defined as the embryonic process by which cells of the commode are invaginated, forming structures that will form the teeth together with the ectomesenchyme.

-Although a large part of dental research is focusing on the understanding of the early stages of dental development, there is a large gap in our understanding of how hard dental tissues are formed and how this process is controlled daily to produce very diverse complexes.
+Although a large part of dental research focuses on understanding the early stages of dental development, there is a significant gap in our understanding of how hard dental tissues are formed and how this process is controlled daily to produce very diverse complexes.

 Emerging evidence suggests that clock genes, a family of genes that control circadian functions within our bodies, also regulate the formation of dental mineralized tissues.

 Enamel formation, for example, is subject to rhythmic molecular signals that occur in short periods (24 hours) and control the secretion and maturation of the enamel matrix.
 Consequently, gene expression and the functions of ameloblasts are also tightly modulated at regular daily intervals.

 This review summarizes current knowledge about the circadian controls of the development of dental mineralized tissues with a particular emphasis on amelogenesis.

 Odontogenesis, or the formation of teeth, is a complex process of several steps that requires interaction between different types of cells.
 This begins approximately at four weeks of life in the uterus.
 Eventually, most babies will develop two sets of teeth.